Technology can be a useful servant but a dangerous master.

 Have a look at the summary sample given below:

-4+ years experienced & result oriented software engineer skilled in software development, testing, documentation etc. across the complete development life cycle of a product.
-Adept at end to end software design & development including requirement gathering, documentation, infrastructure setup, coding & unit & integration testing.
-Gained proficiency with a wide-variety of programming languages & developed in-depth knowledge of the latest technologies as a result of working on numerous complex projects.
+4+ years experienced software engineer skilled in software development, testing, documentation, etc. across the complete development life cycle of a product.
+Adept at end to end software design & development including requirement gathering, documentation, infrastructure setup, coding and unit & integration testing.
+Gained proficiency in a wide-variety of programming languages & developed in-depth knowledge of the latest technologies as a result of working on numerous complex projects.
 Handles complex project management & coordination work very efficiently to deliver results.
 Looking forward to applying the acquired gamut of skills to a challenging software development role.

 One of the most important sections on your technical resume is the key skills section.
 The ATS quickly scans you on the basis of the key skills.